Biography

 • Cell phone footage served as the catalyst for public awareness and law enforcement action

-• Social media hashtags translated online outrage into organized memorial and advocacy events
+• Social media hashtags led to organized memorial and advocacy events

 • Cross-platform sharing amplified the case from local incident to national political discussion

-• The case demonstrated the growing role of viral video evidence in shaping criminal justice outcomes
+• The case illustrated the growing role of viral video evidence in shaping criminal justice outcomes

-Arbery’s death and the subsequent legal proceedings became part of a broader national reckoning in 2020 over racial justice, the role of digital evidence in the legal system, and the power of social media to drive public accountability.
+Arbery’s death and the subsequent legal proceedings were widely discussed as part of broader 2020 public discourse about racial justice, the role of digital evidence in the legal system, and social media’s influence on public attention to criminal cases.